 Here are some points to make your brochure as simple as possible:

-- Organize your brochure with headings and bullets.
+- Organise your brochure with headings and bullets

 Here’s an example of a brochure design to avoid: